TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 Before you access the SnappyData cluster, you must configure cluster's security group to allow connections from your client host on required ports.

-To open these ports to the world (not recommended) when you do not know the IP address of your client host, you can specify `0.0.0.0/0` as **Source** against above port range in the security group.
+In case you do not know the IP address of your client host, you can open these ports to the world (though, not recommended) by specifying `0.0.0.0/0` as **Source** against above port range in the security group.
-But then, and if your cluster does not have security enabled, any unknown user on the internet can connect to your cluster.
+Note that in such a case, any unknown user on the internet can connect to your cluster, if your cluster does not have security enabled.

 So it is strongly recommended to add specific IP addresses as **Source**, in the format `XXX.XXX.XXX.XXX/32` in your security group.